• Skip to primary navigation

 Icing

-• 1 tsp vanilla extract (we use homemade)
+• 2 tsp vanilla extract we use homemade

 Instructions

-• Once flour is well combined, switch to the dough hook and mix on low for 3-5 minutes.
-Dough should bounce back when pressed and not stick to your finger.
+• Add the heated liquid and knead with a dough hook on low for 10 minutes.
+The dough should be smooth, should bounce back when pressed, and not stick to your finger.

-• Transfer dough to greased bowl, cover with cling wrap.
-Allow to rise for 25 minutes.
+• Remove the dough hook and cover the bowl with a plate or cling wrap.
+Allow to rise in a warm place for 25 minutes.

-• After first rising, separate dough into 2 balls.
-Working with one ball at a time, roll each section into a long rectangle.
-Keep the dough about ¼ inch thick.
+• After first rising, form the dough into a ball and roll it out into a long rectangle.
+Try to keep the dough between 1/4 and 1/2 an inch thick.

-• Roll dough the skinny way if you want smaller rolls, and the thick way if you want fewer, larger rolls.
+• Roll the dough the skinny way if you want smaller rolls, and the thick way if you want fewer, larger rolls.
+Try to keep the roll as tight as you can.

-• Slice roll into 1 ½ inch sections and place in a greased pan, cover with a towel for second rising.
+• Slice the roll into 1 ½ inch sections and place them into a greased 9×13 pan.
 Let rise for an hour and a half.

 • Mix powdered sugar, cream cheese, milk, and vanilla together until smooth.
 Drizzle over rolls and serve warm.